 Through an inter-institutional agreement between ICE and the 911 emergency system, the "Agreement to Pay Accounts due from the 911 Emergency System to ICE" was subscribed on December 21, 2012.
 In this agreement, the debt was expressly acknowledged and accepted and a "payment arrangement" was formally subscribed by the 911 emergency system to settle such debt.
-As of March 31, 2015 the balance of the debt was ¢4.565 (¢4.565 in 2014).
+As of as of June 30, 2015 the balance of the debt was ¢4.565 (¢4.565 in 2014).